 The ability to adjust your camera's sensitivity (ISO) is one of the great advantages of digital capture.
 Unlike with film cameras, you can change the ISO for every shot with ease, should you wish to.
-But when and why should you change this fundamental photographic control?
+But when and why should you change this fundamental photographic control, which, along with aperture and shutter speed, makes up part of the exposure triangle.

 What ISO setting should you use?